ConductionNL/commonground-gateway/docs/features.md

 }
 ```

-Alternatively you could also query `?limit=100&start=101` for the same result
+Alternatively, you could query `?limit=100&start=101` for the same result

 ##Exporting files

-At some points you might want to provide a user a download option for an export of file containing a data set, for GDPR reasons it is preferable to create these through the web gateway (so that the data transfer can be properly logged in the gdpr registry).
-For this reason all the collection endpoints support returning downloadable files besides returning json objects.
-To initiate a file download simply set the ‘accept’ head to the prefferd file format.
-We current support `text/csv`,`application/ms-excel`,`application/pdf` keep in mind that you can use the field, extend and pagination query functionality to influence the result/data set.
+At some point, you might want to provide the user a download option for the export of a file containing a data set; for GDPR reasons, it is preferable to create these through the web gateway (so that data transfers can be properly logged in the GDPR registry).
+For this reason, all the collection endpoints support returning downloadable files besides returning JSON objects.
+To initiate a file download, simply set the ‘accept’ head to the preferred file format.
+We currently support `text/csv`,`application/ms-excel`,`application/pdf`.
+Keep in mind that you can use the field, extend, and pagination query functionality to influence the result/data set.

 ##Entities and Attributes

-Object storage and persistens to other api’s is handled trough an eav model.
-This means that any object from an underlying source can be made available through an mapping this mapping is necessary because you may not want all the properties of an api object to be externally available trough an ajax request, or you might want to provide additional validation or staked objects through the API.
+Object storage and persistence to other API's are handled through an EAV model.
+Meaning any object from an underlying source can be made available through mapping.
+This mapping is necessary because you may not want all the properties of an API object to be externally available through an AJAX request, or you might want to provide additional validation or staked objects through the API.

-Generally speaking on underlying API will provide `endpoints` containing (collections of) `objects`.
-In case of the swagger petstore example that the `/pet` endpoint contains a list of pets in an results array and the `pet/{petId}` contains single pet `object` identified by id.
+Generally speaking, an underlying API will provide `endpoints` containing (collections of) `objects`.
+In the case of the swagger pet store example, the `/pet` endpoint includes a list of pets in a results array, and the `pet/{petId}` contains a single pet `object` identified by id.

 An pet object looks something like this